justinoakenfull/todo-app/README.md

 # Todo App

 A minimalist, theme-toggleable Todo application built with plain HTML, CSS and JavaScript.
-This project is a work in progress: the UI is styled and the dark-mode toggle is wired, but core JS behavior (adding items, marking complete, filtering and drag-and-drop) has yet to be implemented.
+This project is a work in progress: the UI is mostly styled, but core JS behavior (adding items, marking complete, filtering and drag-and-drop) has yet to be implemented.

 ---